Improvements to the NSO Farside Mapping Pipeline: Noise Reduction Updates: Results

+The Shannon Entropy of an image a metric used to describe the amount of uncertainty and information within a particular image \citep{aMathematicalTheoryOfCommunication}.
+A higher entropy indicates more noise within a given image.
+The indirect observational nature of the farside product makes any reduction in entropy within the maps themselves extremely valuable to their overall utility to the space weather community.
+Shannon entropy is calculated with the following equation:

-Where $f$ represents the frequency of the Fourier transformation of the map, $F(f)$ represents the power spectra of said frequency, and $f_{threshold}$ represents the high-frequency component of the image.
+Where $H(X)$ denotes the entropy of a discrete random variable, and $P(x_i)$ is the probability of x within the image.
 This calculation was run on the sample of 7,757 temporally identical maps produced by both methodologies for the following results:\\

-Figure \ref{fig: Sharpness Ratio Performance} shows a significant reduction in maps produced by the two pipelines, 98.1\% of all maps seeing a reduction in sharpness ratio.
-This includes a mean reduction from 0.640 to 0.573, with the median ratio falling from 0.631 to 0.564.
-This dramatic reduction in the high-frequency component of the maps quantitatively shows us that the implemented calibration methodologies are resulting in significantly less noise in the final end-product farside maps.
+Figure \ref{fig: Shannon Entropy Performance} shows a significant entropy reduction in maps produced by the two pipelines, with 81.8\% of all maps seeing a reduction in entropy due to the newly applied methodologies.
+This includes a mean reduction from 4.33 to 4.26, with the median entropy falling from 4.30 to 4.22.
+This dramatic reduction in image entropy in the fully calibrated maps quantitatively shows us that the new calibration methodologies are resulting in significantly less noise in the final end-product farside maps.